risarora/system-design/AB-System Design Introduction Basics/System Design Introduction Basics.md

 29. Designing Realtime Abuse Master.mp4

 - Abuse dictionaly is a text file and stored in a location say S3
 - Approach 1 :
   - Store abuses in a set - Ineficient approach
 - Approach 2 :

   - Use `Trie` String matching

+- TODO: Build Live Stream on Web Sockets, Web RTC and RTMP

 30. Designing Tinder Feed.mp4
 31. Desigining Twitter Trends.mp4